 Let me see if I can catch my readers up on what is going on here.
 If my theory is correct this new technology will be launched just before this years election and will change humanity, in a good way, forever.
-I will even go further and pick a date when this tech will go live (just don’t hold me to it).
-9/11 is a good date to go live, a significant date in history, not just recent NYC history.
 The video explains the current theory going around the internet.
 The rest of the article explains what a Quantum Internet is…

 According to the next article that I will site, the Quantum internet is explained in more detail.
 This internet would need to be based in space in order to run properly.
 Once you read on you will be able to connect the dots that Starlink is the perfect cover for the launching of a technology that was not supposed to be active for another 10 years.
 Exciting!

 We’re Getting Closer to the Quantum Internet, But What Is It? https://electronics.howstuffworks.com/future-tech/quantum-internet.htm

 Back in February 2020, scientists from the U.S. Department of Energy’s Argonne National Laboratory and the University of Chicago revealed that they had achieved a quantum entanglement — in which the behavior of a pair two tiny particles becomes linked, so that their states are identical — over a 52-mile (83.7 kilometer) quantum-loop network in the Chicago suburbs.

 You may be wondering what all the fuss is about, if you’re not a scientist familiar with quantum mechanics — that is, the behavior of matter and energy at the smallest scale of reality, which is peculiarly different from the world we can see around us.